YB-Joe/ybcho/_pages/introduce.md

 ## What do I do for fun?

-Soccer, Travel, Watching Netflix, Chess, video games, Baseball
+Soccer, Travel, Netflix & chill, Chess, video games, Baseball

 ## Interests